 GEOG 412 Environmental Impact Assessment (3) Introduction to analytical methods for identifying, measuring, and quantifying the impacts of changes or interventions in resource, human-environment, and other geographic systems.
 Pre: junior standing or higher, or consent.
 (Alt. years) (Cross-listed as PLAN 412)

-GEOG 413 Resource Management (3) (2 Lec, 1 3-hr Lab) Hands-on development of analytical models for application to problems of water resource, coastal fisheries, agroforestry, and/or land management.
+GEOG 413 Resource Management (3) Management of land, water resources, coastal fisheries, forests and agriculture.
 Focus on problems facing Hawai'i and the Pacific.
+A-F only.
 Pre: junior standing or higher.
 DS

 GEOG 415 Nature-Based Tourism Management (3) Principles of nature-based tourism, including a survey of impacts, objectives, planning, and management systems.
 Junior standing or higher.
 Pre: 324/TIM 324 or TIM 101.
 (Cross-listed as TIM 415) DS